-All Silver Whisper cabins are considered suites, with sitting and sleeping areas divided by at least a curtain, if not a wall.
-All feature ocean views, and only the Deck 4 suites (and two on Deck 7) do not feature balconies.
-Decor is soothingly neutral with earth tones accented by dark red highlights.
-Even the smallest suites feel spacious, and you can't really go wrong with any category of suite.
+All Silver Whisper accommodations are suites, with divided sitting and sleeping areas.
+All feature ocean views, and only Vista Suites do not feature balconies.
+Decor is soothingly neutral.
+Even the smallest suites feel spacious; you just can't go wrong with any category of suite.

 Mini-bars are stocked with beer, water and soda, according to your preferences.
-Passengers can also request bottles of wine and liquor for an in-cabin setup, whatever they desire from the complimentary onboard offerings.
-Welcome Champagne is available on request and fresh fruit is also provided.
+Passengers can also request bottles of wine and liquor for an in-cabin setup -- whatever they desire from complimentary onboard offerings.
+Welcome Champagne is available and fresh fruit is also provided.

-All suites feature marble bathrooms with toilet, double vanities, full-sized bathtub with shower sprayer and a separate stall shower.
-Standard suites receive Bulgari green tea toiletries (shampoo, conditioner, body wash, lotion and bar soap), as well as liquid hand soap; higher-end suites are set with Bulgari white tea.
-All passengers have a choice of toiletry brands: the aforementioned Bulgari, Seba Med hypoallergenic or Sicilian brand Ortigia.
-Six glass shelves by the mirror, as well as a shelf below the vanity provide plenty of bathroom storage.
+All suites feature marble bathrooms with a toilet, double vanities, full-sized bathtub with shower sprayer and clothesline, and a separate glass-enclosed stall shower.
+Standard suites receive Bvlgari green tea toiletries (shampoo, conditioner, body wash, lotion and bar soap), as well as liquid hand soap; higher-end suites are set with Bvlgari white tea toiletries.
+All passengers have a choice of toiletry brands: Although Bvlgari is standard, you can request Sebamed hypoallergenic or Sicilian brand Ortigia, instead.
+Six glass shelves by the mirror, as well as a shelf below the vanity, provide plenty of bathroom storage.

-Vista Suite: At 287 square feet, the smallest accommodations onboard offer side-by-side sleeping and sitting areas and a large picture window but not balcony.
+Vista Suite: At 287 square feet, the smallest accommodations onboard offer side-by-side sleeping and sitting areas separated by a curtain and a large picture window, but no balcony.
 Sitting areas feature a love seat and a chair.

-Veranda Suite: These suites measure 345 square feet and feature a 60-square-foot veranda, furnished with two upright chairs and a drinks table.
-The sitting area is slightly larger than you'd find in the lower-category suites.
-Some Veranda Suites can accommodate a third passenger in a pullout sofa.
+Veranda Suite: On Decks 5, 6, 7, 8 and 9, these measure 345 square feet, including a 60-square-foot veranda, furnished with two upright chairs and a drinks table.
+The sitting area is slightly larger than what you find in lower-category suites.
+Some Veranda Suites can accommodate a third passenger in a pull-out sofa.

-Medallion Suite: The two Medallion Suites on Deck 7 midship measure 521 square feet with 81-square-foot balconies.
+Medallion Suite: The two Medallion Suites on Deck 7 midship measure 521 square feet, including the 81-square-foot balconies.
 These are the first true suites with a bedroom separated by curtained glass walls from a living room.
 A side table expands into a full dining table for in-suite meals.
-The bathroom is split, so the bath, shower and double vanity are in one room that opens onto to a half-bath (toilet and sink), so when entertaining, you can hide the bathing area.
+The bathroom is split; the bath, shower and double vanity are in one room that opens onto to a half-bath (toilet and sink), so when entertaining, you can hide the bathing area.
 The walk-in closet is located between the bedroom and the bathroom.
-Veranda furnishings add on a circular lounge chair in addition to the table and chairs.

 Silver Suite: Sleeping three, the Silver Suites are truly spacious at 653 to 701 square feet and are located midship rather than forward, so they are quieter and feel less movement and are among the most popular suites onboard.
-A hallway with several shelf-and-cabinet units lead to a desk, then opens onto a large living and dining area with a one-person pullout love seat, end tables and armchairs, a round dining table for four and a long buffet area with an illy espresso machine and fruit tray.
-As with the Medallion Suite, the bedroom is set off by curtained glass walls, with a vanity, corner cabinet and second TV as well.
-There is no bedside table, but shelf space above the bed.
-(We requested a bedside table from our butler, and he brought us a drinks table from the pool deck, which worked out quite well.)
+A hallway with several shelf-and-cabinet units lead to a desk and then opens onto a large living and dining area with a one-person pull-out love seat, end tables and armchairs, a round dining table for four and a long buffet area with an illy espresso machine and fruit tray.
+As with the Medallion Suite, the bedroom is set off by curtained etched-glass walls, with a vanity, corner cabinet and second TV as well.
+There is no bedside table, but shelf space above the bed is available.
 A large walk-in closet separates the bedroom from the split bathroom.
-Extra-wide balconies measure 110 to 123 square feet, double the size of standard verandas and furnishings upgrade to wide, wicker chairs and a round, two-person dining table.
+Extra-wide balconies measure 110 to 123 square feet, double the size of standard verandas, with upgraded furnishings including a small dining table.

-Owner's Suite: The top accommodations actually have slightly less interior space (919 square feet) than the Royal and Grand Suites, but are located in the more stable and convenient middle of the ship and offer the biggest private veranda (220 square feet).
+Owner's Suite: The Deck 7 top accommodations actually have slightly less interior space (919 square feet) than the Royal and Grand Suites, but are located in the more stable and convenient middle of the ship and offer the biggest private veranda (220 square feet).
 They can be combined with an adjoining Vista Suite for a two-bedroom arrangement that measures 1,264 square feet.
-The Owner's Suites feature all the same amenities as the top-tier suites -- true separate bedrooms, sitting areas with pullout couches and dining space with a bar, and master and powder bathrooms.
-However, because the suites are not at the curved bow of the ship, they are more rectangular in layout and don't have pesky slanted forward walls.
+The Owner's Suites feature all the same amenities as the top-tier suites -- true separate bedrooms, sitting areas with pull-out couches and dining space with a bar, and master and powder bathrooms.
+However, because the suites are not at the curved bow of the ship, they are more rectangular in layout, without slanted forward walls.